• Skip to primary navigation

 It's slightly tangy and creamy, with a thick consistency.

-You can enjoy yogurt on its own or use it as a versatile ingredient in recipes.
+You can enjoy yogurt on its own or use it as a flexible ingredient in recipes.

 Don't like the taste of yogurt?
 No problem.